 One person was killed Wednesday night in a two-car accident at State Route 365 and Fairchild Road in the Town of Remsen.
 New York State Police report that the accident occurred around 7:12 p.m.
 1 person was pronounced dead at the scene and two others were transported to St. Elizabeth Hospital with minor injuries.
 The name of the deceased is being withheld pending notification of next of kin.
 The cause of the accident is still under investigation.

 Your Local News

-We will have more on collection points tomorrow.
+We will have more with Senator Griffo tomorrow.

 All news stories that air on The Moose/The Blizzard come from 1st-hand reporting, press releases, & other media outlets only.
 All press releases that come from law enforcement agencies & fire departments are aired with no exceptions.
 All names & ages of subjects in police reports are aired if they are released from the police agency.
 If is at all possible, the names of victims are not aired.
 The Moose/The Blizzard reserves the right not to air suicide or mental health stories, depending on the circumstances.
 Should you believe there is an error in the report, contact the police agency involved & if there is indeed an error, a correction will be aired.
 All statements made during interview segments are the beliefs & opinions of the interview subject & do not reflect the opinions of the radio stations.